 - Step 1.
 Enable E-mail alerting by checking the Enable E-mail alerting for IDS/IDP events checkbox. - Step 2.
-Choose the sensitivity level. - Step 3.
-In the SMPT Server field, fill in the SMTP server to which the DFL-700 should send email. - Step 4.
+Choose the sensitivity level.
+A higher sensitivity means that mails are sent more often than on a lower level. - Step 3.
+In the SMPT Server field, fill in the SMTP server to which the DFL-1100 should send email. - Step 4.
 Specify up to three valid email addresses to receive the email alerts.